rackerlabs/rackspace-how-to/content/cloud-servers/multi-factor-authentication-from-the-myrackspace-portal.md

 Identity service.
-Multi-factor authentication adds an extra layer of identity verification to the log in process by requiring a user to submit a time-sensitive passcode that the Identity service sends to an SMS or OTP (one-time password) device associated with the user's
+Multi-factor authentication adds an extra layer of identity verification to the log in process by requiring a user to submit a time-sensitive passcode that the Identity service sends to an SMS or mobile passcode device associated with the user's
 account:

 -   An SMS device is a mobile phone, notebook, or other digital device with an associated phone number that is capable of receiving SMS text messages.

--   An OTP device is created in an OTP client application installed on your phone, notebook, or other digital device.
+-   An mobile passcode device is created in an client application installed on your phone, notebook, or other digital device.

 You can add multi-factor authentication by updating your account settings in the [MyRackspace portal](https://my.rackspace.com).
 After you pair